willyspinner/willyspinner/README.md

 Currently a senior studying CS at UCLA, graduating June 2021.

 I'm Interested in distributed systems, full-stack development & ML.
-Specific fields include OCR technology (Computer Vision & Deep Learning based), Language-learning platforms, enterprise software, and more.
+Specific fields include NLP, OCR technology (Computer Vision & Deep Learning based), Language-learning platforms, enterprise software, and more.

 Email me at wilsonjusuf1998@gmail.com if you'd like to chat!
 <!--